c-cube/blag/content/curry_howard_scam.md

 A domain where CH **does** make sense to me, is algorithms (written in a functional style) that are used as _existential witnesses_ of some property.
-For example, the Euclide GCD algorithm is, in a very real sense, a proof that two natural numbers have a GCD.
+For example, the Euclid GCD algorithm is, in a very real sense, a proof that two natural numbers have a GCD.
 You can write some Coq or Lean code that computes the GCD of two numbers and proves that it's indeed their greatest divisor.